vacu9708/Shopping-mall/README.md

 2. Manages the catalog of products available in the shopping mall

 ### Notification
-Sends notifications to users regarding orders, promotions, verification email
+Sends emails to users regarding orders, sign-in verification, etc(promotions)

 ---
 # Architecture